CodecoolMSC2017/joop-1st-tw-mentors-life-team-10/specifications/Kitchen.md

 * `String[] food` Stores the food in the Codecool area.
 * `String[] foodFrom` Stores the food origin.
-* `boolean clean` Show that the kitchen clean or now.
+* `boolean clean` Show that the kitchen clean or not.
 By default it's true.

 ## Constructors